 Details of design of the database are available from here.
 Included are details on the tables within the database and the relationships between these tables.
 If you are going to donate data to the database you will find it useful to look at these pages.
 Also if you are setting up your own database, you might find this information useful.

 There are many people who have helped with the production of this database.
 This project was originally funded by a grant from the Natural Environment Research Council in 1994.
-Since then, additional funding, mainly from the Leverhulme Trust, has enabled further development of the system.
+Since then, additional funding, from the Leverhulme Trust, has enabled further development of the system.
 This is particularily the case with the addition of the Mexican data.
+Major updates have also been made through grants from NSF, related to research through the NABO collaborative and most recently the dataARC project.
+Thanks to Oana Huminyik for all of her work updated Tephrabase and working on the dataARC project.
+Dale Cameron created the stratigraphy and SeAR tools for his MSc Geographical Information Science dissertation at the University of Edinburgh in 2021.

-Although it is well over 20 years since the project began it is important to acknowledge the original help of those people without whom Tephrabase would not have worked.
-Particular thanks must go to Bruce Gittings (School of GeoSciences, University of Edinburgh) for designing the original interface with Oracle, maintaining the Geography WWW server and building the original Tephramap part of the system.
+Although it is 30 years since the project began it is important to acknowledge the original help of those people without whom Tephrabase would not have worked.
+Particular thanks must go to Bruce Gittings (School of GeoSciences, University of Edinburgh) for designing the original interface with Oracle, maintaining the then Geography WWW server and building the original Tephramap part of the system.
 Steve Dowers (Institute of Geography, University of Edinburgh) helped with the more technical sides of the database development, especially with the Oracle CASE and Developer 2000 software.
 Malcolm Murray always gave enthusiastic support and the Tephrabase logos are his and his comments on the original WWW page design were and are invaluable.
+More recently, updates to the scripts and the porting of the database from Oracle to PostgreSQL was greatly helped by Shane Vos and Chris Hill resepectively from the School of GeoSciences.
 Hjalti Guðnundsson helped with the original translation of some of the Icelandic literature.
-Sarah Davies has provided the information on maar lakes in central Mexico.
+Sarah Davies hs provided the information on maar lakes in central Mexico.

-Guðrún Larsen and Jón Eiríksson (Science Institute, Reykjavík) and Andy Dugmore (Institute of Geography, University of Edinburgh) comments shaped the original database design and structure and helped hugely with the tephrochronological and volcanological aspects.
+Guðrún Larsen and Jón Eiríksson (Science Institute, Reykjavík) and Andy Dugmore (Institute of Geography, University of Edinburgh) provided constructive and essential comments that shaped the original database design and structure and helped hugely with the tephrochronological and volcanological aspects.

 The addtion of the Laacher See data was only possible with the cooperation of Felix Reide (Aarhus Universitet)